 Popular Performance Core Curriculum

-The Popular Performance major serves a select group of vocalists, electric guitarists, drummers, electric bassists, keyboard players, and other musicians.
-Students focus on popular music in conjunction with other coursework offered within their individual instrument major.
-Students are provided with the education and experiences to guide them to be successful popular music performers.
+The Popular Music Performance major serves a select group of vocalists, electric guitarists, drummers, electric bassists, keyboard players, and other musicians.
+Students focus on developing their skills in popular music performance alongside the other coursework required for their individual instrument specialization.
+The program equips students with the education and experiences necessary to guide them toward becoming successful popular music performers, stage musicians, and session musicians.

 For information on graduation requirements and academic curriculum, please visit Academy Academics.